 18 Surprising Things You Can Do in WooCommerce

-WooCommerce is our platform of choice with our ecommerce development.
+WooCommerce is our platform of choice for WordPress development.

 I am a big fan of WooCommerce due to its flexibility and customization that allows us to build awesome sites!

 Here are the 18 surprising features and tips that you did not know was possible in WooCommerce.